yetnt/ic4d/README.md

 client.login(process.env.TOKEN);
 ```

-And in any file or folder as long as it's in the `commands` directory
+And in any file in any folder under your specified `commands` directory

 ```js
 const { EmbedBuilder, SlashCommandBuilder } = require("discord.js");